The free covid LFT service has now officially come to an end. Collection of free kits from pharmacies is now no longer possible.

-The tests can be used by all members of the household and are suitable for all age groups including small children (but patients collecting tests should be 18 years or older).
+The tests can be used by all members of the household and are suitable for all age groups including small children.

-Each COVID test kit contains 7 lateral flow devices, 7 swabs and the required buffer solution.
-This is enough for 3 weeks of testing (twice a week tests) with a spare in case one is void.
+Each COVID test kit contains 1 lateral flow device, 1 swab and the required buffer solution.
+This is a single test.

 Lateral flow testing will be a key tool in getting back to “normal”.
 Regular testing of a population who are likely to be mixing will spot infections faster, particularly asymptomatic infections, and allow that individual to isolate sooner further reducing the risk of unknowingly spreading the virus.